 This is why many of the European countries have hundreds, if not thousands of castles and fortress structures.
 But according to modern records, no other country in Europe built as many castles as Germany.

-Estimates of the number of castles in Germany range from 20,000 to maybe even over 25,000.
+Estimates of how many castles there are in Germany range from 20,000 to maybe even over 25,000.

 But what makes Germany so different from the other European countries?
 Why does Germany have so many castles?
 And how many castles remain today?

-In recent years, the European Castle Institute began an official inventory of the castles in Germany (EBIDAT).
+In recent years, the European Castle Institute began an official inventory of the castles in Germany.
 However, they estimate that it may take over a decade to complete the task.
 Their website states; “To this day, we do not know how many castles there are or were in Germany.”